-For a testament to the power of spiralizers for health and weight loss, check out inspiralized.com.
-There, you will meet Ali Malfucci, a food and health lifestyle blogger who is helping lots of people change their lives with the simple, yet genius spiralizer.
-There is a good reason why spiralizers work so well for weight-loss.
-Dedicated spiralizer users are replacing a ton of carbs when they opt to use vegetable noodles instead of traditional noodles.
+For proof of the power of spiralizers for health and weight loss, check out inspiralized.com.
+There you will meet Ali Malfucci.
+She’s a food and health lifestyle blogger.
+She helps lots of people change their lives with the simple and genius spiralizer.
+There is a good reason why spiralizers work so well for weight loss.
+Spiralizer users replace low-quality carbs when they choose vegetable noodles over traditional ones.

-Low-carb diets work by reducing your appetite making you eat fewer calories.
-And I don’t think that’s the only reason it works so well.
-I mean, there’s a ton of other low-carb diets out there, but I think that spiralizers can yield more sustainable and long-term success.
+Low-carb diets work by reducing your appetite, helping you eat fewer calories.
+But I don’t think that’s the only reason spiralizers work so well.
+There’s a ton of other low-carb diets out there.
+Spiralizers can yield more sustainable and long-term success.

 You also get a spiral peeling blade which should work great on apples, pears, zucchini and beets.

-The metal construction is nice and durable, especially when you compare it to the plastic body construction of spiralizer alternatives.
-Metal is usually more durable than plastic, so you do have to consider this when deciding between spiralizers.
+The metal construction is nice and durable.
+This is especially true when you compare it to the plastic construction of the alternatives.
+Metal is usually more durable than plastic.
+So, you do have to consider this when deciding between spiralizers.

-I believe that the KitchenAid KSM1APC is a quality attachment.
-This spiralizer does have competition however, and there are good reasons why you might want to consider them.
-For one, you may not own a KitchenAid Mixer.
+The KitchenAid KSM1APC is a quality attachment.
+But this spiralizer does have competitors.
+And there are good reasons why you might want to consider them.
+For one, you may not own a KitchenAid Mixer and you may not want to buy one yet.
 Also, this spiralizer attachment is expensive.

 VS Paderno World Cuisine A4982799 Tri-Blade Plastic Spiral Vegetable Slicer